somof/CarND-Behavioral-Cloning-work/writeup_report.md

 My project includes the following files:

 * model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode. it's a just resubmit the original drive.py
 * model.h5 containing a trained convolution neural network
-* writeup_report.md and writeup_report.pdf summarizing the results
+* writeup_report.md and writeup_report.html summarizing the results
 * video.mp4 revealing the model is available for track 1 and 2